Canned cream of mushroom soup can't compare to this homemade version. It's rich, creamy, and deeply savory. We always go back for seconds!

 - 2 tablespoons extra-virgin olive oil, plus more for drizzling

-- 2 medium leeks, white and light green parts, sliced (2 cups)
+- 2 medium leeks, white and light green parts, chopped (2 cups)

 - 2 celery stalks, diced

 - 16 ounces cremini mushrooms, chopped